shakebugs/shake-docs/docs/ios/crash-reporting.md

 When enabled, this feature allows the user to provide a more detailed description of the actions that could have led up to the crash, and potentially edit the information that is being passed to Shake dashboard.

 ## Report context

 As mentioned before, the crash report is similar to the regular feedback report.

-This means that all of the existing Shake features elegantly interoperate with it, meaning that your crash report will provide the screenshot of the last thing that user saw, and even better, the last 15 sec of the screen recording before the crash.
+All of the existing Shake features elegantly interoperate with it, meaning that your crash report will provide the screenshot of the last thing that user saw, and even better, the last 15 seconds of the screen recording before the crash!

-Detailed crash reports like this, along with logs and other useful information, provide devs with plenty of usable data to help them with resolving the issue.
+A detailed crash report like this one, along with logs and all other useful information, provides you with plenty of usable data to help you resolve the root issue efficiently.

 ## Symbolicating crash reports

 The crash reports are a lot more useful when you see your symbolicated application frames.

-In order to symbolicate the reports, Shake needs the dSYM files from your application project.
+In order to symbolicate the reports, Shake needs the dSYMS which can be found on your system.

 :::note